Orlando on the Cheap: 20 Easy Ways to Save on your Orlando Vacation

 6. Skip the fast passes

 Fast passes really do not really do much in terms of enhancing your theme park experience.
 This is especially the case if you are visiting during one of the slower periods.
-Instead, download the Universal Wait Times app and plan your day accordingly.
+Instead, download the Universal Wait Times app & Disney and plan your day accordingly.
 This handy free app gives you the current wait time for each ride, so you can avoid lengthy queues.
 You will save both time, and thus, money by using this app.

 For more popular rides, consider lining up as soon as the park opens.
 Then spend the afternoon enjoying the less popular rides.
 You will get on more rides without paying the fast pass price.
 Another great idea is to ride as a single rider.
-The fast pass lines are basically non existent, thus making this a great time saving choice if you are willing to separate from your party!
+These lines are basically non existent, thus making this a great time saving choice if you are willing to separate from your party!

 7. Book hotels and flights in advance